Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/15_Version-list.md

 - 1.92: Added Teen Weekend 2017.
 Added teacher pages.

 - 1.93: Added Tea Time Q&A and Abhayagiri Kaṭhina 2021.
 Embed audio players in the page for each excerpt.
 This allows one to read transcriptions while listening to the talk, but clutters the visual interface.
-The Abhayagiri 20th Anniversary page demonstrates a good solution, but it’s well beyond my web skills.

 - 2.0 (May 15, 2023): All pages look much better thanks to css code contributed by Chris Claudius.